What is Continuous Improvement?

 Gradual changes usually go unnoticed until reflection on how far an organisation has travelled over a particular period of time.

-Incremental improvements consists of an improved parameter implemented at a given date to a pre-decided period and further improvement based on the same parameter after proper analysis of results of consistency.
+Incremental improvements consist of an improved parameter implemented at a given date to a pre-decided period and further improvement based on the same parameter after proper analysis of results of consistency.
 It is made up of a series of incremental changes.

 Benefits of Continuous Improvement